 Trainer: Danny Whatmough MPRCA & Candace Kuss MPRCA & Steve Dunne MPRCA & Katie King MPRCA

-DAY ONE - MORNING SESSION: Inspiration and Application (Creativity + Social Media) - Candace Kuss MPRCA
+DAY ONE - AFTERNOON SESSION: Inspiration and Application (Creativity + Social Media) - Candace Kuss MPRCA

 The session will cover: